QidiXu96/Interactive-AI-for-Identifying-Topics/README.md

 Only merge topics when there is a strong conceptual overlap.
 Be precise and avoid redundancy.

 User message:
-Below is a JSON file containing multiple patients’ identified topics with extracted clues and generated reasoning.
+Below is a JSON file containing multiple identified topics with extracted clues and generated reasoning.
 **Your task is to create a robust and conceptually sound codebook.** This is a crucial step in thematic analysis for organizing and synthesizing qualitative data.

 ### Instructions for Codebook Formation ###